akamai/terraform-provider-akamai/website/docs/r/dns_record.html.markdown

 ---
 layout: "akamai"
-page_title: "Akamai: dnsv2 record"
+page_title: "Akamai: dns record"
-sidebar_current: "docs-akamai-dnsv2_record"
+sidebar_current: "docs-akamai-resource-dns-record"
 description: |-
-  DNS V2Record
+  DNS Record
 ---

-# akamai_dnsv2_record
+# akamai_dns_record

-The `akamai_dnsv2_record` provides the resource for configuring a dns record to integrate easily with your existing DNS infrastructure to provide a secure, high performance, highly available and scalable solution for DNS hosting.
+The `akamai_dns_record` provides the resource for configuring a dns record to integrate easily with your existing DNS infrastructure to provide a secure, high performance, highly available and scalable solution for DNS hosting.